Cycle-Syncing Your Beauty and Body Rituals

 Let’s break it down simply:

 Energy and estrogen begin to rise.
 You feel lighter, clearer.
-You need: lightness, freshness, creativity, productivity.
-You my feel some good energy at the end of this phase and at the beginning of ovulation, so go and have a good workout.
+All you need is lightness, freshness, creativity, and productivity.
+You may feel some good energy at the end of this phase and at the start of ovulation, so go for a good workout, let the energy take over your body.
+It is the phase where I love cooking new things 😁.

-Estrogen peaks.
-Libido, sex-desire, confidence and glow are high.
-You need: radiance, connection, outward energy.
-It is time to have the social life you always wanted to have.
+Estrogen peaks, libido, sex-desire, confidence, and glow are high.
+Like literally very high.
+Go and have sex with your husband/partner and enjoy this phase.
+You need connection, outward energy.
+It is time to have the social life you always wanted.

 Progesterone rises, then drops.
 You become more inward, sensitive.
 You need: calm, grounding, nourishment.
 It is the time before your period, so your body my need some sugar, some treats.

-How to Sync Your Beauty & Body Rituals With Each Phase
+How to Sync Your Beauty and Body Rituals

-Depending on your energy, you will need to take care of your workouts to.
-You really should not do a HIIT workout on yoir menstrual phase.
+Depending on your energy, you will need to take care of your workouts, too.
+You really should not do a HIIT workout during your menstrual phase.
 However, moving it is not forbidden.
-Walk, do a bodyweight exercise, stretch or make some yoga.
+Walk, do a bodyweight exercise, stretch, or do some yoga.

 Luteal phase: soothe and nourish

-It is time to have 2-3 breakouts…not a joke, not this is the time when i extra take care of my body.
+It is time to have 2-3 breakouts…not a joke, not this is the time when I take extra care of my body and skiiiiiiin.

 • Skincare: This is when breakouts often hit.
 Use anti-inflammatory ingredients (niacinamide, zinc, gentle BHAs).